MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

         }
     }

-As you can see from the excerpt above we are using elasticsearch's `Nested Mapping Type`_.
+As you can see from the excerpt above we are using Elasticsearch's `Nested Mapping Type`_.
 We decided to use this type over inner objects or `Parent/Child Types`_ for two reasons: